Open WRE Agent Tool — belief intake, conflict review, and repair

 • Distinct local routes: disagreements persist for long stretches.

-Consequentialist Deontological Virtue Hybrid Relational Contractualist Shared summit
+Consequentialist Deontological Virtue Hybrid Relational Contractualist Truth

 Divergent local judgments Convergence under reflection

-Site Guide
+Site guide

-SEP Foundations
+Foundations

 We reviewed the core entries on moral theory, epistemology, disagreement, dilemmas, realism/cognitivism, consequentialism, deontology, virtue ethics, thought experiments, and reflective equilibrium.
 Use these links as the conceptual baseline for markets, dialogues, and WRE rounds.